 Believe me, there is a reason why the 3rd stage on the San Salvador is a short one and ends in Pajares.
 We learned the hard way.

 Once you pass the turn-off to the albergue in Pajares, you are essentially committed to go the entire 30 kilometers, unless you want to pay a small fortune to stay at a Casa Rural in San Miguel del Río.
 These rural homes are designed for ski-hill tourists and not the peregrino!
+Not only may they not be open, but they may only take a minimum reservation of two or more days.
+Not a good idea.

 It is a 20 kilometer pounding downhill the entire way after the turn-off to Pajares!
 Even though day three is the most beautiful day on the Camino de San Salvador, it will test the strongest of knees.
 Mine were put to the extreme test!